vikingeducation/prep_basics/test-yourself-answers.md

 #### URL( Uniform Resource Locator)

 Address that one types in to reach a particular webpage.
-Human readable address that eventtually gets mapped through DNS into actual IP addresses.
+Human readable address that eventually gets mapped through DNS into actual IP addresses.
 *Contributed by [Michelle Ho](http://github.com/michelleyho)*

 #### Domain